Andre-lab/evodock/README.md

 python ./evodock.py config.ini
 ```

+To prepare input structures for EvoDOCK please read the [Preparing inputs for EvoDOCK](#preparing-inputs-for-evodock) section.

+Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios).

-In general there are 5 different modes EvoDOCK can be run in and are given here with examples.
+In general there are 5 different modes EvoDOCK can be run in and are given here with examples that can be run on the commandline.

 ### Heteromic docking modes